adnguyen/Notebooks_and_Protocols/2017_notebook.md

 ### Page 93: 2017-07-17.
 Project status; dissertation; climate cascade

 1. Hsp rxn norm paper:
-	* Rearranged figures; so results need to be rewritten; introduction needs tweaking; discussion needs to be finished
+	* Rearranged figures; so results need to be rewritten; introduction needs tweaking; discussion needs to be finished    ; goal mid july send out
 	* Plan to work on this once I send out range limits paper to AEllison
+	* Submission goal: December 2017
 2. Range limits paper:
 	* Need to rewrite introduction, tweak results, finish discussion
 	* Send a draft to AEllison by end of July 2017
+	* Submission goal: December 2017
 3. Proteome stability project:
 	* Still in data gathering + analysis step
 	* Wai needs to HPLC fractionate tryptic peptides to ID more of them